TACC/containers_at_tacc/docs/containerize-your-code/share_your_image.rst

 https://hub.docker.com/repository/docker/YOUR-DOCKER-USERNAME/pi-estimator

-Click on Builds => Link to Github.
-(If this is your first time connecting a Docker repo to a Github repo, you will need to set it up.
+Click on Builds => Link to GitHub.
+(If this is your first time connecting a Docker repo to a GitHub repo, you will need to set it up.
 Press the ‘Connect’ link to the right of ‘GitHub’.
 If you are already signed in to both Docker and GitHub in the same browser, it takes about 15 seconds to set up).